Dekeypetey40/Hangman/README.md

 ![One lives](assets/images/one-lives.png)
 ![You lose](assets/images/you-lost.png)
 ![You win](assets/images/you-win.png)
+- The user is shown how many lives they had left (if any) and is told what the word was.
+- The user is given a menu where they can choose to quit or play again.

 - When the user writes invalid input, they are given are warning message indicating where they went wrong.
 ![Guessed letter](assets/images/already-guessed.png)
 ![Guessed word](assets/images/guessed-word.png)
 ![Invalid length](assets/images/bad-length.png)
 ![Invalid input](assets/images/bad-input.png)

 ---